top of page

 During difficult times, small acts of physical affection can be incredibly healing.
 Holding hands, hugging, or simply sitting close can make your partner feel loved and supported.

 Be attentive to your partner's comfort levels.
 Sometimes, just being together without saying much can be helpful.
 A simple touch can reassure them they are not alone in their struggle.
+These small gestures can create a safe space for them to express their feelings.

 6. Plan Low-Key Date Nights